temporalio/documentation/docs/java-run-your-first-app.md

 ## Application overview &nbsp;&nbsp; ![](/img/docs/workflow.png)

 The Java project template mimics a "money transfer" application in order to give you the minimum elements needed to both get started building your own application as well as understand some of the value that Temporal gives you right out of the box.
-The project includes a predefined [Workflow](/docs/workflows) that orchestrates the execution of an account object's methods `withdraw()` and `deposit()` to mock the transfer of money from one account to another.
+The project includes a predefined [Workflow](/docs/workflows) that orchestrates the execution of an account object's methods, `withdraw()` and `deposit()`, to mock the transfer of money from one account to another.
 Temporal calls such methods [Activities](/docs/activities).

+To run the application you will do two things:

-The first thing you will do is to call on the Temporal server to start the transfer.
+1. The first thing you will do is to call on the Temporal server to start the transfer.
 Temporal will then start tracking the progress of the Workflow execution.
-You will then run a Worker.
+2. You will then run a Worker.
 A Worker has compiled the Workflow and Activity code and its sole job is to execute the functions and communicate the results back to the Temporal server.

+This diagram illustrates what is happening at a high level:

 ![High level project design](/img/docs/temporal-high-level-application-design.png)